AddyKhan257/my-independent-project/README.md

 An DevOps engineer :]
 🥇
 🪗
-And it's all for the open source 🫡⏰ THANK YOU
+And it's all for the open sources 🫡⏰ THANK YOU keep support